-- The description of the different phases makes them look sequential - In practice, one can combine several phases into one pass (i.e., one complete reading of an input file). - For example: - One pass through the initial code for lexical analysis, syntax analysis, semantic analysis, and intermediate code generation (front-end). - One or several passes through the intermediate representation for code optimization (optional) - One pass through the intermediate representation for the machine code generation (back-end)
+- The description of the different phases makes them look sequential - In practice, one can combine several phases into one pass (i.e., one complete reading of an input file or traversal of the intermediate structures). - For example: - One pass through the initial code for lexical analysis, syntax analysis, semantic analysis, and intermediate code generation (front-end). - One or several passes through the intermediate representation for code optimization (optional) - ► One pass through the intermediate representation for the machine code generation (back-end)